opendenoising/opendenoising-benchmark/README.md

 If you want to contribute or make a suggestion to this Benchmark, you can either do so by [contacting us](#Contributors), or by using git pull requests/issues tools.

+# Giving Credit
+If using material of this repository for publication please cite us using this bibtex:
+@article{lemarchand2019opendenoising,
+  title={OpenDenoising: an Extensible Benchmark for Building Comparative Studies of Image Denoisers}, author={Lemarchand, Florian and Montesuma, Eduardo Fernandes and Pelcat, Maxime and Nogues, Erwan}, journal={arXiv preprint arXiv:1910.08328}, year={2019}
+}